spatie/image-optimizer/README.md

 ### PNGs

 PNGs will be made smaller by running them through two tools.
-The first one is [Pngquant 2](https://pngquant.org/), a lossy PNG comprossor.
+The first one is [Pngquant 2](https://pngquant.org/), a lossy PNG compressor.
 We set no extra options, their defaults are used.
-After that we run the image throug a second one: [Optipng](http://optipng.sourceforge.net/).
+After that we run the image through a second one: [Optipng](http://optipng.sourceforge.net/).
 These options are used:
 - `-i0`: this will result in a non-interlaced, progressive scanned image
 - `-o2`: this set the optimization level to two (multiple IDAT compression trials)